Simpson family: Maggie Simpson

-Margaret Evelyn Lenny "Maggie" Simpson is the youngest of the five main family members and is almost always seen as a baby.
+Margaret Lenny "Maggie" Simpson is the youngest of the five main family members and is almost always seen as an infant.
 She has blonde spiked hair like Lisa.
 Her first word was "daddy", shown at one point after Homer tucks her in.
 She is almost 2 years old and still uses a pacifier despite teething, although this was mentioned in a Treehouse of Horror episode ("Starship Poopers") and is not considered canon.
 She was quite prominent in the Tracey Ullman Show shorts, often being featured alongside Bart and Lisa but has since become the least seen and heard of the five main Simpsons.
-It has been revealed that Maggie has outstanding artistic and academic abilities, much like her sister Lisa.
-The episodes taking place in the future often show her as some kind of businesswoman.
+It has been hinted that Maggie has outstanding artistic and academic abilities, much like her sister Lisa; episodes taking place in the future often show her as some kind of businesswoman.

 Maggie rarely speaks, but has been voiced by several different actors including Jodie Foster, Elizabeth Taylor, James Earl Jones, Harry Shearer (who used his Kang voice) in "Starship Poopers", Yeardley Smith, and Nancy Cartwright.

 Abe Simpson

-Abraham Jebediah "Abe" Simpson II (better known simply as Grampa, voiced by Dan Castellaneta) is the patriarch of the Simpson family and the father of Homer.
+Abraham Jay "Abe" Simpson II (better known simply as Grampa, voiced by Dan Castellaneta) is the patriarch of the Simpson family.
+He is the father of Homer, the father-in-law of Marge, the grandfather of Lisa, Bart and Maggie and the great grandfather of Bart Simpson, Jr and Skippy Simpson.
 He is a World War II veteran who was later sent to the Springfield Retirement Castle by Homer.
 He is known for his borderline senility, his long rambling (and probably apocryphal) stories and his love of Matlock.
-He shares his name with one of Matt Groening's relatives, in this case his grandfather.
-However, Groening says he refused to name him, leaving it to other writers to choose a name.
-By coincidence, the writers chose the name Abraham.
+Unlike other members of the family, Groening says he refused to name him, leaving it to other writers to choose a name.
+By coincidence, the writers chose the name Abraham, the name of one of Groening's grandfathers.